Dav-Sim/BasicNETCoreRESTAPI/README.md

 This API is not fully "RESTful" - it lacks lot of "advanced" things, like HATEOAS, Caching, Concurrency, data-shaping etc. but anyway it is a good starting point...

+## News
+- Added collection controller (can be added or retrieved multiple tasks at one request)
+- Added child class "task detail" and controller for it
+- Updated postman tests

 ## What is inside

 ### Content negotiation